qgis/qwc2/README.md

 # Custom application

-This repository contains the stock QWC2 application, which you can run stand-alone.
+This repository contains the stock QWC2 application.

 If you want to extend QWC2 with custom plugins etc, you can use this repository as a submodule and build your custom application on top, see [https://github.com/qgis/qwc2-demo-app](qwc2-demo-app) for an example.